umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ![Block Grid - Resizing Blocks](images/Resizing-Blocks.gif)

-Additionally, Blocks can be configured to span rows, this enables one Block to be placed next to a few rows containing other blocks.
+Additionally, Blocks can be configured to span rows, this enables one Block to be placed next to a few rows containing other Blocks.

-- **Available column spans** - Defines one or more columns the Block spans across.
+- **Available column spans** - Defines one or more columns, the Block spans across.
 For example: in a 12 columns grid, 6 columns is equivalent to half width.
 By enabling 6 columns and 12 columns, the Block can be scaled to either half width or full width.
 - **Available row spans** - Defines the amount of rows the Block spans across.

 ### Catalogue appearance